 This site is a Beck discography.
-The content of the site was generated largely by Skabio, Breathmint and Dave Newton, as well as McP's Diskolito.
+The content of the site was generated largely by Skabio, and Breathmint, as well as McP's Diskolito.
 Feedback, questions and problems should be addressed to email@example.com.

 What is a matrix number?